marciofaria-git/marciofaria-git/README.md

 ### About me
 I'm a {frontend} developer 👨‍💻 <br>I really enjoy reading and passionate about coding.

-urious about how writing lines of code can change the world, self-taught since I was 12 years old, I've been learning more and more about the information technology area, passionate about software development, I deepened myself in JavaScript, a language I had an affinity for, today it is the basis of my stack, along with my tools, ReactJs, NextJs and I continue in constant evolution, with my book of clean code under my bedside.
+Curious about how writing lines of code can change the world, self-taught since I was 12 years old, I've been learning more and more about the information technology area, passionate about software development, I deepened myself in JavaScript, a language I had an affinity for, today it is the basis of my stack, along with my tools, ReactJs, NextJs and I continue in constant evolution, with my book of clean code under my bedside.

 Hard Skills
 ReactJs, NextJs - (Hooks, Context API)